 Consumer feedback is a gift.
 We engage directly and across all platforms with the people who love our drinks through our Consumer Engagement team.
 The team cares deeply about supporting anyone who has questions, concerns, suggestions or ideas for improvements.
-In 2020, the team engaged with more than 32,000 consumers globally.
 The learnings from this engagement are tracked, analysed and fed into our Marketing, Quality and R&D teams to make sure the consumer remains at the heart of everything we do.

 We engage with suppliers to address challenges and drive positive change through our Procurement and Supplier Quality Assurance teams and processes, as well as through conferences and training sessions for suppliers.
 We are committed to sourcing the materials we need and the ingredients of our drinks in a responsible manner and continually strive for the highest ethical standards, holding our suppliers and partners to the same criteria.
 Our Ethical Business Policy details our commitment to human rights and covers bribery and corruption, conducting business with respect, integrity and equality, and managing personal activities and interests.
 Our approach is guided by international conventions and standards, including the UN Universal Declaration of Human Rights and the UN Guiding Principles on Business and Human Rights.
 Our policy extends to our suppliers and other trading partners and compliance is monitored through our responsible sourcing programme.